Slobork/maxboxy/readme.txt

 == Changelog ==
+= 1.0.3 - 2022-11-05 =
+* Change the privilige for the Test mode to Editor and above

 = 1.0.2 - 2022-11-03 =
 * New: Test mode option - allowing to preview the created panel as an Admin before making it publicly available
 * Update: options fields framework